ForumMagnum/ForumMagnum/README.md

 * If you think a previous commit broke your feature, use [git's builtin debugging tools](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git)
 * For debugging server-side code, start the server with `npm run debug` instead of `npm run start`.
 Then open Chrome to chrome://inspect, and click "Open dedicated DevTools for Node".
 The server will have stopped at an instance of the `debugger` keyword during startup.
 * When server-side debugging, everything works except for setting breakpoints in the GUI, which is broken by a Chrome bug: https://bugs.chromium.org/p/chromium/issues/detail?id=844070 .
 Until they fix it, you can work around this by installing NiM, https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj, in which breakpoints work but profiling doesn't.

+## EA Forum-Specific

+### Where to branch off of

+I usually branch off of LW's devel branch when I'm making changes.
+That way, if I discover a bug while developing, I know it's legit.
+And I generally want to submit changes upstream before merging them locally.

+To do this I create a git remote called upstream, which points to `git@github.com:LessWrong2/Lesswrong2.git`.
+Then I create a local branch called lw-devel which tracks upstream/devel.